Klinton90/ng2-resource/README.md

  E.g. default `url` property for `get()` command is `/get/:id`.
  But your object has `@id` property defined as `userId`.
  Map request properties to your actual names as `propertyMapping: {"id" : "userId"}`

 4) Each action property consumes *Angular's* [RequestOptionsArgs](https://angular.io/docs/ts/latest/api/http/index/RequestOptionsArgs-interface.html) object.

 #Quick Start

-Can be found in "demo" folder.
+*See "demo" folder for more information.*

 1) Create resources provider.
 ```
     import {ResourceConfig, provideResources} from "../resource.service";